Cactoidal/GodotEthersV3/DOCUMENTATION.md

 `callback_args` is a dictionary of optional arguments that will be available for use in the callback function.
 The default value is an empty dictionary.

+This function returns an array of decoded values in the `callback["result"]`.

 _____

 ```